dfuse-io/ice/README.md

 ## Contributing

 We welcome all contributions.
-Please refer to the dfuse for EOSIO [CONTRIBUTING.md](../../../dfuse-eosio/CONTRIBUTING.md) page for details on our Code of Conduct, [CONVENTIONS.md](../../../dfuse-eosio/CONVENTIONS.md) page for our coding conventions and processes for submitting pull requests.
+Please refer to the dfuse for EOSIO [CONTRIBUTING](../../../dfuse-eosio//blob/develop/CONTRIBUTING.md) page for details on our Code of Conduct and the [CONVENTIONS](../../../dfuse-eosio//blob/develop/CONVENTIONS.md) page for our coding conventions and processes for submitting pull requests.
 The same contribution and coding conventions apply to this project.

 ## License